International Politics Summer School

 • be issued an invoice together with full instructions for payment (see "Payment", above);

-• in 2023, recieve the longer course descriptions and detailed reading lists, joining instructions, and arrival day arrangements.
+• in 2024, recieve longer course descriptions and reading lists, joining instructions, and arrival day arrangements.

 Level and demands